franciscovilchezv/platform-based-development/Labs/Lab4/webapp_101.md

 ## Making an HTTP call from the UI

 There is a component in angular that allows us to make HTTP calls.
 It's call a service.
-Let's create one:
+Let's create one, but let's create it inside a directory called `_services` just to make it look more organized:

-`ng generate service member`
+`ng generate service _services/member`

 ### app.module.ts